1985–86 Oxford United F.C. season

 During the 1985–86 English football season, Oxford United competed in the Football League First Division, after promotion from the Second Division the previous season.
 They secured survival with an 18th-place finish, and won the League Cup, the first major trophy win of their history.

 Season summary

 Despite the departure of manager Jim Smith, who left for Queens Park Rangers after guiding Oxford to two successive promotions, Oxford United narrowly survived their first ever season in English football's top flight.
 They required a win in their last game of the season to avoid relegation, which they achieved by beating Arsenal 3–0 at the Manor Ground.
 The club had greater success in the League Cup, reaching the final at Wembley, where they beat Queens Park Rangers 3–0 to win their first ever major trophy.
-Unfortunately, due to the ban on English teams competing in English competition as a result of the Heysel disaster, Oxford were unable to compete in the UEFA Cup the following season.
+Because of the ban on English teams competing in European competitions as a result of the Heysel disaster, Oxford were unable to compete in the UEFA Cup the following season.